nodejs/package-maintenance/docs/drafts/dependency-management-guidelines.md

 Accepting _all_ releases (i.e. `*` or `latest` instead of a version range, or an unbounded version range using `>`/`>=`) is risky and almost certainly will break your package unexpectedly when a new major version of the dependency is released.

+As with adding dependencies in general, updating them without any review carries security risks.
+In sensitive contexts you might want to consider gatekeeping every update by pinning the dependencies to their exact version.

 Further reading:

 - npm documentation: [About semantic version](https://docs.npmjs.com/about-semantic-versioning)